AnyDesk Security Breach 2024: What Actually Happened

 AnyDesk security breach: source code stolen, certificate compromised, 18,317 credentials on dark web.
 What IT teams need to know.
 (CrowdStrike, 2024)

 This guide covers the 7 best AnyDesk alternatives in 2026 — with verified pricing, honest security records, and a comparison table to help you choose fast.
+For the full incident timeline, read the dedicated AnyDesk security breach analysis.

 AnyDesk responded: engaged CrowdStrike for incident response, revoked all compromised certificates, issued new ones (v8.0.8), forced-reset all my.anydesk.com portal passwords.
 The company states no end-user devices were affected and no malicious code modifications were found.
 The platform is technically remediated.